Salary Advance Schemes : The Pros & Cons For Your Business

 For employees

-It’s no secret that the Cost-of-Living crisis is hitting people in the pocket, but it’s impacting upon their mental and physical health too.
-By offering a salary advance scheme, employers can help alleviate this, and support staff in taking control of their finances a little better.
+It’s no secret that the Cost-of-Living crisis is hitting people in the pocket, but it’s impacting upon their mental and physical health, too.
+By offering a salary advance scheme, employers can help alleviate this pressure, and support staff in taking control of their finances a little better.
 Financial control and improved mental health go hand in hand - and even if staff never use the scheme, being aware of the availability of that safety net can help to improve their mental wellbeing all the same.

 And what are the drawbacks?